 This is one feature you won’t find in most RO systems.

-While a majority of RO systems have wastewater to pure water ratio of 4:1, the Home Master TMAFC-ERP Artesian RO System only flushes out 1 gallon of water for every gallon of purified water it produces (a much more efficient 1:1 ratio).
+While most RO systems have wastewater to pure water ratio of 4:1, the Home Master TMAFC-ERP Artesian RO System only flushes 1 gallon of water for every gallon of purified water produced – a FAR more efficient 1:1 ratio.

 Another design feature that helps maintain a high flow rate from the faucet is the use of wider 3/8” fittings instead of the standard 1/4″ fittings.